jlewitzky/taskathon/README.md

 # Navigating the Prototype

 The prototype of my interface is developed in Balsamiq, a simple, user-friendly prototyping tool.
-To explore, you must open the attached file, click the "Play" arrow in the top right corner, and then you will be able to click through the various functions.
+To explore, you must open the attached file labeled "Hi-Fi Prototype", click the "Play" arrow in the top right corner, and then you will be able to click through the various functions.